Factorization homology of topological manifolds: Nonabelian Poincar e duality

-\begin{remark} The factorization homology $\int_M\Omega^n_B$ is built from configuration spaces of disks in $M$ with labels defined by $B$, and the preceding result thereby has roots in the configuration space models of mapping spaces dating to the work of Segal, May, McDuff and others in the 1970s, see \cite{segal}, \cite{may}, \cite{mcduff}, and \cite{bodig}.
-Factorization homology is not a generalization of the classical configuration spaces with labels of, e.g., \cite{bodig}, as the configuration space with labels in $X$ models a mapping space with target the $n$-fold suspension of $X$, rather than into $X$ itself.
-Instead, factorization homology generalizes the configuration spaces with {\it summable} or {\it amalgamated} labels of Salvatore \cite{salvatore} and Segal \cite{segallocal}. \end{remark}
+\begin{remark} The factorization homology $\int_M\Omega^n_BX$ is built from configuration spaces of disks in $M$ with labels defined by $X\to B$, and the preceding result thereby has roots in the configuration space models of mapping spaces dating to the work of Segal, May, McDuff and others in the 1970s, see \cite{segal}, \cite{may}, \cite{mcduff}, and \cite{bodig}.
+Factorization homology is not a generalization of the classical configuration spaces with labels, as described in~\cite{bodig}, because the configuration space with labels in $X$ models a mapping space with target the $n$-fold suspension of $X$, rather than into $X$ itself.
+Instead, factorization homology generalizes the configuration spaces with {\it summable} or {\it amalgamated} labels of Salvatore \cite{salvatore} and Segal \cite{segallocal}.